 The Sullivan Award, given in the form of a medallion, is in recognition of influence for good, taking into consideration such characteristics of heart, mind, and conduct as evince a spirit of love and helpfulness to other men and women.
 It is awarded each year to two individuals from the graduating student body and to a third person who has a close relationship to the university (e.g., staff, coaches, campus ministers, etc).
 The recipients are chosen by the Commencement Committee during the spring semester on the basis of letters of nomination from members of the university community.
-Nominate a student or staff member for the Sullivan Award.
+Nominations are now closed.

 The Lord Botetourt Medal

 Presented each year to the undergraduate student "who has most distinguished him or herself in scholarship."
 During the spring semester, academic department chairs are notified of undergraduate students whose academic records merit their consideration for the Botetourt Medal.
 Those department chairs are asked to submit letters of recommendation on behalf of eligible students whom they wish to see considered for this singular honor.
-Nominate a student for the Lord Botetourt Medal.
+Nominations are now closed.